ETH-NEXUS/civicutils/README.md

 filtered_map = filter_civic(var_map, evidence_status_in = ['ACCEPTED'], var_origin_in = ['SOMATIC'], output_empty=False)
 ```

 Function `filter_civic()` additionally provides parameter `output_empty`, which indicates whether empty entries resulting from the applied filtering should be included in the dictionary returned by the function.
 Note that use of `output_empty=True` is not usually recommended, as other CIViCutils functions may behave unexpectedly or not work entirely when `var_map` containes empty entries.
-Instead, we recommend to only use this option for checking at which level the different records contained in 'var_map' failed the applied filters.
+Instead, we recommend to only use this option for checking at which level the different records contained in `var_map` failed the applied filters.

 ### Matching to CIViC